 The Marine Accident Investigation Branch (MAIB) in the UK issued a report in July 2008 into the deaths of three crew onboard Viking Islay on 29 September 2007.
-According to the report, the oxygen deficient atmosphere within the chain locker was caused by natural on-going corrosion of the steel structure and anchor chain within the space.
-The investigation found other deficiencies as well to include a failed confined space audit program.
-Looking at a brief sequence of Events listed below, think about about your company’s confined space program.
+According to the report, the oxygen-deficient atmosphere within the chain locker was caused by natural ongoing corrosion of the steel structure and anchor chain within the space.
+The investigation found other deficiencies as well including a failed confined space audit program.
+Looking at a brief sequence of events listed below, think about your company’s confined space program.

 1. Two of the vessel’s seamen went forward with the intention of securing a rattling anchor chain within the chain locker.

 2. One of the seamen entered the chain locker and collapsed.